AI Transformation Advising

 Cross-functional AI rollout

-Currently driving AI transformation across Sales, Marketing, Revenue, Operations, Customer Success, and Engineering at LifeRaft Labs — an open-source threat-intelligence platform for physical security teams.
+Currently driving AI transformation across Sales, Marketing, Revenue, Operations, Customer Success, and Engineering at Liferaft Labs — an open-source threat-intelligence platform for physical security teams.

 How we can work together